tsk-tsk/tsk-tsk/README.md

 The above example is meant to whet your appetite by demonstrating some useful basics, but the real fun begins with external libraries that can come from both public and company-private repositories.

-Make sure you glance over the features section and also see [the wiki](https://github.com/tsk-tsk/tsk-tsk/wiki) for more examples.
+Make sure you glance over the features section and also see [the wiki](https://github.com/tsk-tsk/tsk-tsk/wiki) for some guidance and explanations that go into more detail.
+You can also play with the attached [examples](https://github.com/tsk-tsk/tsk-tsk/tree/trunk/examples) to see various features of TSK in action.

 ## Main features

-- Minimal prerequisites - apart from a working internet connection you only need `wget` or `curl`.
 - The simplest possible workflow: you write the script, and you make it executable.
 That's it.
 The initial script run downloads those of the required dependencies that don't exist on the machine yet.
+- All Scala and Java libraries available, as long they are in some Maven or Ivy repository (internal corporate repositories requiring credentials and/or proxies are supported as well - use your in-house components in your scripts)
 - Regular Scala, without any syntax that'd confuse standard tooling (editable without red squiggles in IntelliJ IDEA).
   When your script grows somewhat, but not to a degree when it'd need a full-blown project, split it into separate files with all Scala constructs (like packages) working as expected
-- Use all Scala and Java libraries you need or want, as long they are in a maven or ivy repository (internal corporate repositories requiring credentials and/or proxies are supported as well)
+- Minimal prerequisites - apart from a working internet connection you only need `wget` or `curl`.
-- support for:
+- Support for:
   - macOS (tested on AppVeyor, also had some positive user reports)
   - fresh Docker images of the following Linux distributions:
-    - out of the box: alpine, archlinux, fedora (they've got `curl` / `wget`)
+    - [Alpine](https://www.alpinelinux.org/), [Arch Linux](https://archlinux.org/), [Fedora](https://getfedora.org/) out of the box (they've got `curl` / `wget`)
-    - after you install `curl`: debian, ubuntu
+    - [Debian](https://www.debian.org/), [Ubuntu](https://ubuntu.com/) after you install `curl`
   - most likely your Linux distribution even without root permissions as long you've installed `curl` or `wget`
 - Experimental support for Ammonite scripts (use `run_with_ammonite` instead of `run`)